TheJumpCloud/support/PowerShell/JumpCloud Module/Docs/Remove-JCCommandResult.md

 ### -CommandResultID
 The _id of the JumpCloud Command Result you wish to query.
-To find a JumpCloud Command Result run the command:
-PS C:\> Get-JCCommandResult | Select name, _id
+To find a JumpCloud Command Result run the command: \`PS C:\\\> Get-JCCommandResult | Select name, _id\`.
 The CommandResultID will be the 24 character string populated for the _id field.
 CommandResultID has an Alias of _id.
 This means you can leverage the PowerShell pipeline to populate this field automatically using a function that returns the JumpCloud CommandResultID.
 This is shown in EXAMPLES 3 and 4.

 ```yaml
 Type: String